South Korean Lee So-hee lives alone in Seoul but recently has a new joy: taking care of a small rock given to her by a friend.

 In 2015, Gary Ross Dahl passed away.
 His stone is on display at the National Toy Museum in Strong, New York, and has been called "the strangest and most puzzling toy ever created."

-Kim Jin-guk, a professor at the Institute of Korean Studies at Korea University, believes that for centuries East Asian countries, including Korea, have valued decorative stones because they symbolize stability, eternity, and bring joy and a sense of security to their owners.
+Kim Jin-guk, a professor at the Institute of Korean Studies at Korea University, believes that for centuries East Asian countries, including Korea, have always valued decorative stones because they symbolize stability, eternity, and bring joy and a sense of security to their owners.

-The stones chosen by young people today are round and smooth, selling for $7.5-$11, not including decorative accessories such as glasses, hats, and scarves.
+The stones chosen by young people today are round and smooth, selling for $7.5-$11, not including decorative accessories such as glasses, hats, scarves.
 Business people in Korea say the domestic pet stone market is very popular.
-A company specializing in selling pet stones revealed that it can receive 150-200 orders per month.
+One company specializing in selling pet stones revealed that it can receive 150-200 orders per month.

 Lee So-hee often dresses her pet dog warmly when taking it out for a walk.
 Photo: LEE SO-HEE

 Koo Ah-young, a 33-year-old office worker in Seoul, felt exhausted at work.
 Not wanting her friends, family, or pets to be exposed to negative energy, she bought a small rock and named it “bang-bang-i.”
-Koo takes the rock to work, for walks, or to the gym every day so she can share everything in her life.
+Every day, Koo takes the rock to work, for walks, or to the gym so she can share everything in her life.

 "Sharing my feelings with 'bang-bang-i' makes me feel listened to and gradually balances my emotions," said the 33-year-old woman.